ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 that the client (sender gateway) has completed the extinguishment (burn) of the asset in the origin network.

-The message must contain a standalone claim related to the extinguishment of the asset by the client.
+The message MUST contain a standalone claim related to the extinguishment of the asset by the client.
-The standalone claim must be signed by the client.
+The standalone claim MUST be signed by the client.

 This message is sent from the client to the Commit Final Assertion Endpoint at the server.

-The message must be signed by the server.
+The message MUST be signed by the client.

 The parameters of this message consist of the following: